 The day before festivities begin, Hindus thoroughly clean their homes, discarding unwanted, worn out or broken items and obtaining replacements for the year ahead.
 This clears away stale, negative energy and brings an influx of dynamic blessings into the

 home.
 It is a time for clearing the mind as well, to begin the year with focus and confidence.
 On this day, Indra, the celestial power of lightning and rain, is worshiped.
+Homage is paid to Lord Indra for the abundance of harvest, thereby bringing plenty and prosperity to the land.

 What happens on the second day?